karenrni/Torontonian-Hate-Crime-Trends/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 #Statement on LLM usage
-Aspects of the code were written with the help of ____.
+Aspects of the code were written with the help of ChatGpt.
 It is available in other/llms/usage.txt.

 ### Go/No-Go Checks: